Kristina01111000/Drws_site/README.md

 - put down included with membership under courses, monthly and 4 month??

-current call:

-- archive settings good? categories, unlisting , should I attach the articles(posts) to the home page?

 To Do:
 - monthly topics are archived as a lesson in a course